-- 1:2-34 a.
-Carole and John can claim David and Kristen this year.
-Jack is not a qualifying child (over age 18 and not a full-time student) and is not another relative because his gross income exceeds \$4,000.
-David can be claimed as a dependent because he is considered a qualifying child.
+I:2-33 a.
+Carole and John can claim David and Kristen as dependents this year.
+Jack is not a qualifying child (over age 18 and not a full-time student) and is not a qualifying relative because his gross income exceeds \$4,150.
+David can be claimed as a dependent because he is a qualifying child.
 He meets the four tests of relationship, age, abode, and support.
 Gross income is not considered for the qualifying child test.
-Kristen also is a qualifying child and can be claimed as a dependent. - b.
-In this case, Jack would be considered a qualifying child as he now meets the age test (under age 24 and a full-time student).
-Carole and John can claim Jack as a dependent. - c.
-In this case, Jack would not be a qualifying child because he fails the age test.
+Kristen also is a qualifying child and can be claimed as a dependent.

+b.
+Assuming Jack is a full-time student in medical school for at least five months this year, he would be a qualifying child as he now meets the age test (under age 24 and a full-time student).
+Carole and John can claim Jack as a dependent.

+In this case, Jack would not be a qualifying child because he fails the age test. c.
 However, he is a qualifying relative as he meets the relationship, gross income, and support tests.
-His gross income is less than \$4,000 in 2015. - d.
-If David was a part-time student, he would not be either a qualifying child or qualifying relative.
+His gross income is less than \$4,150 in 2018.

+d.
+If David were a part-time student, he would not be either a qualifying child or qualifying relative.
 With respect to the qualifying child test, David fails the age test as he is a part-time student.
-As to the qualifying relative test, David fails the gross income test. - e.
-David would not be a dependent as he fails the support test for both the qualifying child and qualifying relative tests. pp. I:2-14 through I:2-18. - I:2-35 a.
+As to the qualifying relative test, David fails the gross income test.

+David would not be a dependent as he fails the support test for both the qualifying child and qualifying relative tests. pp. I:2-12 through I:2-16.

+I:2-34 a.
 Robert cannot claim Jane as a dependent.
 Jane is not his qualifying child as she fails the age, abode, and presumably the support test.
-The facts in the problem do not specify how the \$26,000 (\$11,000 + \$15,000) of support is allocated between Jane and her two children.
+The facts in the problem do not specify how the 26,000 (11,000 + 15,000) of support is allocated between Jane and her two children.
 But this is irrelevant as she fails the age and abode tests.
-Jane also fails the qualifying relative test because she has too much gross income. - b.
+Jane also fails the qualifying relative test because she has too much gross income.

 Jane can claim her children as dependents.
-Robert apparently provides over one-half of their support, but that is irrelevant as they are Jane's "qualifying children."
-The support requirement only says that the children cannot be self-supporting. - c.
+Robert apparently provides over oneb. half of their support, but that is irrelevant as they are Jane's "qualifying children."
+The support requirement for qualifying children only says that the children cannot be self-supporting.

 Jane is entitled to the child credit for each of her two children.
-Even if Robert were eligible to claim dependency exemptions for the children, he would not benefit from the child credit because of his income. pp. I:2-14 through I:2-18.
+Even if Robert were eligible to claim the children as dependents, he would not benefit from the child credit because of his AGI.
+Robert's \$350,000 of AGI exceeds \$200,000 by \$150,000, so his credit would be reduced, but not below zero, by \$7,500 [\$50 x ((\$350,000 - \$200,000)/\$1,000)]. pp. I:2-12 through I:2-16.

-I:2-36 Based on the facts given, Juan cannot claim either Maria or Norma as dependents.
+I:2-35 Based on the facts given, Juan cannot claim either Maria or Norma as dependents.
 He can claim Jose only if written documentation exists.